-'The Hike' - Chapter Seventeen - Going Early for a Change
+'The Hike' - Chapter Eighteen - Going Early for a Change

 Day 11:

 I woke up from the sound of a fart, scaring me out of my uncomfortable sleep.
 So I rolled myself a cigarette and went smoking.
-It was 4 in the morning, and I was the only one awake.
-After the cigarette disappeared, I thought that it was too early to do anything—at least too early for my majesty.
+It was 4 in the morning, and I was the only one in the kitchen.
+After the cigarette disappeared, I thought that it was too early to do anything—at least too early for me, very laid back.
 So went back inside and I lay on the bench in the kitchen, and as my soul tried to fall back asleep, as I was getting into a comfortable position and state of mind to do so, the kitchen door opened, hitting the wall.
 I opened my eyes, explaining directly the harsh situation of how I was left here to sleep to some stranger who wanted sugar for his tea.
-He just made a face and left the kitchen to me.
+He just made a face, took what he nedeed, and left the kitchen to me.

 From this point, there was no sleeping.
 Ten by ten, the groups started their day on top of mine, and I decided to collect myself and leave early this time and see what that was about for a change.
 The next hut was super close—Kozia Stena.
 I opened the book and researched my next move.
 The original path said that Hut Dobrila should be the next stop from here, but because of the uncertainty of the path, I couldn't call in advance.
+I never learn.
+This lack of discipline could get you killed (this is more like a note to me).
 I gathered my stuff and went toward Kozia Stena.

 The path was behind Echo Hut, and just thinking of that bench I had slept on and all those people under the same roof made me hit the turbo.
 After a slight descent, I found myself between long grass, just like in Jurassic Park—the similarities were so striking that I was expecting to see a velociraptor at any moment.
 My imagination was working.
-I stopped, rolled a cigarette, made myself a Nescafé, and slowed down my tempo for a second.
-This path was also pretty enjoyable, I thought, and I wanted to experience the walk—not run from people and places.
+I stopped, rolled a cigarette, made myself a NescafĂ©, and slowed down my tempo for a second.
+This path was also pretty enjoyable, I thought, and I wanted to experience the walk—not run from people and places like I usually do.
 So I did just that, and soon I came upon a couple of peaks that I climbed in order to get where I was going.

-Absolute beauty spread across the land when I was at the highest points.
+Bulgaria spread across my point of view when I was at the highest points.
 Here, you can find one of the most beautiful mountain flowers—Edelweiss.
 I didn’t, although I was looking.

 I saw a forest, which always feels like comfort—literally, you had a chance to grab onto something.
-I took another slow step after step.
+I took another slow step after step after step.
 It took forever to get to the forest, and for some reason, a year from now, I'll come exactly here to experience the same thing.
 No, to be honest, I know the reason—I wanted to relive everything, to feel that level of vitality flowing through me, just like I want it right now.
-I got begrudgingly to the forest.
-I felt a little bit safer in it, although the ongoing threat of falling to my death didn’t disappear.
+I got to the forest.
+I felt a little bit safer in it, although the ongoing threat of falling to my death didn’t disappear in the trees.
 I realized how strongly the danger had affected me after I got almost to the hut, where the path became more normal.
 Every fiber of my body was intensely awake and extremely focused.
 So when I got to the safety of the hut, a wave of calmness washed over me, releasing the stored stress that had been necessary for overcoming this challenge.
-I congratulated myself and went to have a traditional Bulgarian biscuit cake with beer to diffuse the nerves.
+Just like when suddenly loud noises disappear and you are left with the quietness, my stress almost dissapear, leaving appreciation for my life.
+I congratulated myself and went to have a traditional Bulgarian biscuit cake with beer to diffuse the nerves that were still hanging.
 It worked.

 It was almost lunchtime when I left the hut.
 I had just eaten one delicious cake, and I was ready for the path ahead, which looked way safer and more enjoyable.